INS Astradharini

 INS Astradharini (from अस्त्र astra, "weapon" and धारिणी dhārini, "holder"; trans. "she who wields the weapon") is an indigenously designed and built torpedo launch and recovery vessel built by Shoft Shipyard for the Indian Navy.
 She was commissioned into Navy Service on 6 October 2015 at the Naval Base in Visakhapatnam.
 After her commissioning, the ship joined the Eastern Naval Command.

 History

 The vessel is a replacement for INS Astravahini.
 INS Astradharini is designed to conduct technical trials of underwater weapons and systems including torpedoes and mines.
 The ship has a cabin for 13 Researchers in addition to two crew members and 27 sailors.It was developed by the Naval Science and Technology Laboratory under DRDO with assistance from IIT-Kharagpur.
 The catamaran hulled boat can operate on high sea states and its stability makes it very suitable for carrying passengers and testing weapon systems.
 Hindustan Shipyards ltd conducted a refit of the ship in 2019 and 2022.
+She also participated at the International Fleet Review 2026 held at Visakapatanam.